P-CIS supports nearly any assessment

 Achenbach System of Empirically Based Assessment (ASEBA): The ASEBA is a comprehensive evidence-based assessment system developed through decades of research and practical experience.
 The ASEBA assesses competencies, strengths, adaptive functioning, and behavioral, emotional, and social problems from age 1½ to over 90 years.

-Ages, Stages Questionnaire-Social and Emotional Third Edition (ASQ: SE-3): Reference which states, “The Ages & Stages Questionnaires®, Third Edition (ASQ®-3) pinpoints developmental progress in children between the ages of one month to 5 ½ years.
-Its success lies in its parent-centric approach and inherent ease-of-use—a combination that has made it the most widely used developmental screener across the globe.
+Ages & Stages Questionnaires®, Third Edition (ASQ®-3): A child developmental screening tool that pinpoints developmental progress in children between the ages of one month and 5 ½ years.
+These 21 age-appropriate questionnaires effectively screen five key developmental areas: communication, gross motor, fine motor, problem solving, and personal-social.
+Its parent-centric approach and inherent ease-of-use has made it the most widely used developmental screener across the globe.

 Autism Spectrum Disorders: Missouri Best Practice Guidelines for Screening, Diagnosis, and Assessment: These Guidelines provide recommendations, guidance, and information about current best practice in screening, diagnostic, and assessment services for individuals with autism spectrum disorders (ASDs).
 Tailored for Missouri health and education professionals and families of individuals with ASDs, the Guidelines are intended to help with informed decision making regarding identification, diagnosis, and assessment for intervention planning.